YoloNomy/YoloNomy.github.io/_thermo/statistical/canonical.md

 $$Z = \sum_i  e^{-\beta E_i}$$

+We will see [later](../generating_function) that $Z$ is associated with an advanced concept of statistics: the so-called **generating function** of the probability distribution.
+For now, we can simply consider $Z$ as a normalisation appearing in the expression of $p_i$, without further interpretation.

 We have now been able to express the probability of each configuration of particles $p_i$ solely in term of its energy $E_i$.
 Note that the sum over $i$ here goes over all accessible configuration, regardless of the fact that some can have the same energy level $E_i$.
 We will go back on degeneracies and the connections with the microcanonical model at the end of this page.
 The only missing part is to find what could be this mysterious constant $\beta$, which was forced upon us as a Lagrange multiplier for the constraint that we know the average energy of the system. $\beta$ could be obtained numerically using Brent's method as we did in the [previous lecture](../entropy-max/) for $\lambda_1$.
 We will instead find a deeper meaning to this quantity and show that $\beta =1/T$, i.e. it is the inverse of the temperature of the system.
 This already tells us something profound about the nature of what temperature is.
 But what exactly?

 ## Finding back physical quantities from $Z$